UserCorbett/claims-triage-agents/README.md

 # claims-triage-agents

-> A small but working multi-agent system that triages a first-notification-of-loss through specialist agents — intake, coverage, severity, recommendation — built with LangGraph and Python.
+> A small but working multi-agent system that triages a first-notification-of-loss through specialist agents intake, coverage, severity, recommendation built with LangGraph and Python.
 Deliberate stack-closing exercise; not a production system.

 ---

 ## Why this repo exists

 I'm applying for a Senior AI Engineer role at Aviva.
-My background is unusual for the title: six years as a Claims Analyst at Marsh McLennan, where I contributed to the rollout of LenAI — Marsh McLennan's enterprise generative AI assistant, used across 90,000+ employees and independently credited (Oliver Wyman, Rubrik) with saving over 1 million team hours in its first year.
+My background is unusual for the title: six years as a Claims Analyst at Marsh McLennan, where I contributed to the rollout of LenAI, Marsh McLennan's enterprise generative AI assistant, used across 90,000+ employees and independently credited (Oliver Wyman, Rubrik) with saving over 1 million team hours in its first year.
 I now run a one-person e-commerce operation built on LLM-based agents.

 What I don't have on paper is a decade of production Python and AWS.
 What I do have is rare: I've been inside a large-scale enterprise GenAI rollout in a regulated industry, and I'm closing the engineering gap deliberately.

 This repo is the evidence of that close.
 It's small.
 It's honest about its limits.
-And it does something that matters: it shows I can specify, build, test, and ship a working agentic system in the domain I know best — insurance claims.
+And it does something that matters: it shows I can specify, build, test, and ship a working agentic system in the domain I know best, insurance claims.

 If the work product matters more to you than the job title on the CV, read on.